 Hide the laptop, table and plexiglass frame by hanging black fabric on the window, without covering the reflected ghost image.
 You can also cover the table and brick with more black fabric, but if your interior house lights will be turned off, they probably won't be seen anyway.

 Placing this illusion in the front window involves reflections that might interfere with the ghostly image, like lights from the front yard.
 Therefore, try turning off any lights that reflect onto the front window glass.
 Turning off the interior lights near the front window will also help reduce glare.
-Now, get ready to scare everyone in your neighborhood.
+Now, get ready to scare everyone in your neighborhood with your Pepper's Ghost effect.
 And keep telling yourself that the ghost image is only a trick of the eye – if that will help you sleep at night.
 Muahahahaha.